 Outside of your internship, you’ll have the opportunity to discover for yourself why Tanzania is one of Africa’s most popular tourist destinations.
 The country is well-known for nature and adventure tourism, particularly its incredible safaris and wildlife reserves.
 People come from all over the world to visit Mount Kilimanjaro, Serengeti National Park, and the golden beaches of Zanzibar.
 Your in-country internship coordinator will assist you in advance to arrange day trips or longer excursions (such as multi-day safari adventures).
 If you’re planning your internship in Tanzania, don’t miss the opportunity to schedule an itinerary that incorporates these wonderful, unforgettable attractions.

-Community Sports & Physical Education interns learn from an experienced supervisor, and can be involved in:
+Community Sports & Physical Education interns learn from a qualified and experienced supervisor, and can be involved in:

-- Supporting the staff with equipment and general organisation
+Supporting the staff with equipment and general organization

 Professional development opportunities:

 Understand how to build positive relationships that foster learning among students

 Build your cross-cultural communication skills with both teachers and students, to foster enhanced understanding and cultural intelligence